Maitake Mushrooms, Diabetes and Cholesterol

-In addition, the maitake mushroom might be useful in treating immune function, flu, cold and low or high blood pressure.
+In addition, the maitake mushroom might be useful in treating immune function, flu, cold and blood pressure.
 These mushrooms are abundant in amino acids, antioxidants, beta-glucans, minerals, vitamin C, vitamin B, fiber, copper, and potassium.

 Furthermore, they are cholesterol-free, low-sodium, fat-free and low-calorie.
-There are many reasons why you should include this mushroom in your diet.
+There are many reasons why we should include this mushroom in our diet.
 Read on to learn how.

-Adding maitake in your food is very simple, just add them to any food in which you would usually include mushrooms.
-You can add them to soup, stir-fry, omelets, salad, pizza, pasta, etc. Also, you can fry them in butter or grill them.
+Adding maitake in our food is very simple, we just add them to any food in which we would usually include mushrooms.
+We can add them to soup, stir-fry, omelets, salad, pizza, pasta, etc. Also, we can fry them in butter or grill them.

-Maitake has earthy, strong taste.
+Maitake has an earthy, strong taste.
 Therefore, try one before you add the mushroom to your dish.

-In case you have diabetes, make sure to consult your doctor before you include the maitake mushroom in your diet.
-You should know that the maitake might have an impact on your blood glucose.
+In case somebody has diabetes, make sure to consult the doctor before including the maitake mushroom in the diet.
+We should know that the maitake might have an impact on our blood glucose.

-In addition, it might lower the blood pressure, therefore, consult your doctor in case you have hypotension.
-And in case you have an autoimmune disease, are pregnant, or you are breastfeeding make sure to consult your doctor before you consume this mushroom.
+In addition, it might lower the blood pressure, therefore, consult the doctor in case of hypotension.
+And in case of an autoimmune disease, pregnancy, or breastfeeding make, sure to consult your doctor before consuming this mushroom.